 China Countdown Case Study (2014-2015)

-The aim of this case study is to document and understand trends and socio-economic and geographic inequalities in maternal and newborn mortality and fertility in China over the last twenty years.
-The focus of this work will be on system inputs and outputs that have enabled progress towards universal access to basic and comprehensive obstetric care in health facilities, and the financing mechanisms that facilitated removal of financial barriers at the point of care.
+Special attention was given to poor, remoted rural areas in Western China where progress has been more recent and the socio-economic context may have more relevance for sub-Saharan Africa.
+The focus was put on system inputs and outputs that have enabled progress towards universal access to basic and comprehensive obstetric care in health facilities, and the financing mechanisms that facilitated removal of financial barriers at the point of care.